mParticle/docs/src/pages/integrations/talon-one/audience/index.md

 5. Connect the Audience with a status of `Active`

 When configuring [user attribute forwarding](/guides/platform-guide/audiences/#user-attribute-sharing), note that Talon.One will prefix mParticle's reserved attributes with `mp_` (e.g. `$age` will be `mp_age`).
 Otherwise, Talon.One will only accept user attributes with alphanumeric characters and underscores.

+<aside>Note: User attributes not conforming to these requirements must be excluded, otherwise Talon.One will return an error.</aside>

 ## Supported Identities